Chunt0/ImageLabeling/README.md

 - Keep labeling until the monkey is reached.
 Once reached all renamed files should be in completed along with the metadata.csv containing all your labeling.
 - Copy the completed file to where ever you might need it
 - Clean out the target adn completed directories.

+- To use rename.py: place images to be renamed in ./old/ -> run program